Burlacul: Plot

-The series revolves around a single bachelor (deemed eligible) and a pool of romantic interests (22 in season 1, 21 in season 2 and 20 in seasons 3 & 4), which could include a potential wife for the bachelor.
+The series revolves around a single bachelor (deemed eligible) and a pool of romantic interests (22 in season 1, 21 in season 2, and 20 in seasons 3 & 4), which could include a potential wife for the bachelor.
 The conflicts in the series, both internal and external, stem from the elimination-style format of the show.
 Early in the season, the bachelor goes on large group dates with the women, with the majority of women eliminated during rose ceremonies.
 As the season progresses, women are also eliminated on one-on-one dates and on elimination two-on-one dates.
 The process culminates with hometown visits to the families of the final four women, overnight dates, should they choose to accept, at exotic locations with the final three women, and interaction with the bachelor's family with the final two or three women.
 In many cases, the bachelor proposes to his final selection.

 The show is known for its dramatic twists, both structurally and contextually.
 In some cases, the bachelor may or may not follow the show's standard rose ceremony guidelines.
 Some bachelors, for instance, have conferred fewer roses than allotted as per standard rose ceremony procedure.

 The elimination process

-According to the summary on Antena 1, each new Bachelor episode contains a rose ceremony during which one or more contestants is eliminated.
-Eliminations are based upon date performance (i.e., how the women relate to the bachelor on the dates).
+According to the summary on Antena 1, each new Bachelor episode contains a rose ceremony during which one or more contestants are eliminated.
+Eliminations are based on date performance (i.e., how the women relate to the bachelor on the dates).
 The bachelor must follow a process of elimination wherein his pool of bachelorettes is narrowed down week by week by presenting a rose to each of the women he wishes to keep.

 At any point during the process, if a woman decides she is no longer interested in the bachelor, she may leave.
-A few have actually done so over the course of the show.
+A few have done so throughout the show.

 In the end, the bachelor may select only one woman for the final rose, but in season 3 all remaining contestants refused the rose and the original bachelor (Vladimir Drăghia) was eliminated.